Peace-Research-Institute-Frankfurt/eunpdc-elearning/README.md

 #### Parameters

 - `summary` **(Required)**: Text to appear when the section is collapsed
+- `open` (Optional).
+If this prop is set, the details block will be expanded by default.

 Wrap multiple `<Details>` components in a `<DetailsGroup>` component to display them in a coherent unit: